-Many of today’s vehicles have safety features including autonomous braking and lane departure warning2 Some cars will even parallel park for you.
-Under many conditions, these can save your life and those around you, but there are still instances where human judgement and reaction will still prevail.
+Many of today’s vehicles have safety features including autonomous braking and lane departure warning.1 Under many conditions, these can save your life and those around you, but there are still instances where human judgement and reaction will still prevail.
 Don’t let these safety features lead you to being lazy about safe driving.

 Safe Driving Summary

 Just quick bullet points to summarize the above information.

 - Don’t out-drive your headlights.
 Use your high-beams and slow down when driving at night.

 - Turn off your high-beams for other drivers.
 Only use them when you are the only vehicle in the area.

 - Keep a safe distance between vehicles.
 Stay at least two full seconds behind the vehicle in front of you.

 - Maintain your vehicle.
 A vehicle in good condition is safer to drive.